Reap the Rewards of Effective Storage Tank Mixing with

 Thousands of miles from the coast, lake communities serve as the center of Midwestern fun.
 However, as millions of families flock to their favorite lakeside spots, municipalities close to the shore will see water usage rates more than double the yearly average.
 Hot weather, increased people in the area – it all adds up to higher water use.
 To help us better understand the ways water engineering solutions help cities cope with these shifting needs, here is an example of a community in Iowa that required larger capacity and a creative mixing system for their community water system.

-The City of Wahpeton worked with their City Engineer, ISG (a Midwestern consulting firm), to review their potential options.
-A larger water tower (200,000 gallons) was proposed to not only account for the high-water use but also to serve as a beacon for the community.
+The City of Wahpeton worked with their city engineer, to review potential options.
+A larger water tower (200,000 gallons) was proposed to not only account for the high-water usage, but also to serve as a beacon for the community.
 Typical water usage during the winter months was approximately 0.050 MGD but water demand increased during the summer months to peaks of 0.250 MGD.
 This additional storage would aid in water demand during the summer months but had risk of water stagnation and freezing during the winter months.
 For cities that decide to move forward with building larger water towers, a different set of considerations come into play, especially as they relate to bacterial growth and by-products stemming from water treatment processes.
 While having greater storage capacity helps maintain supply during peak months, it also creates new challenges throughout days of relatively lower demand (winter), including the tendency for water to sit stagnant in large towers for longer periods of time before use.
 According to the American Water Works Association (AWWA), water should not be allowed to age for more than seven days in any system.
 If water does sit idle for longer than the suggested window, it’s susceptible to disinfection by-products (commonly referred to as DBPs) and chlorine residual loss, which can cause increased levels of bacterial regrowth, contamination, nitrification, stratification, and other negative effects.

-- Any mechanical repairs required could be accomplished at the base of the tower with the supplemental mixing pump (added for additional mixing if desired) rather than climbing the tower to make any repairs
+- Any mechanical repairs required could be accomplished at the base of the tower with the supplemental mixing pump (added for additional mixing if desired) rather than climbing the tower to make any repairs.